FOREX-Dollar slips as German bund yields strengthen euro

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Hannah Lang in Washington and Alun John in London; Editing by Stephen Coates, Himani Sarkar, Ed Osmond, Tomasz Janowski and Mark Heinrich)
+(Reporting by Herbert Lash, additional reporting by Hannah Lang in Washington and Alun John in London; Editing by Himani Sarkar, Ed Osmond, Tomasz Janowski and Mark Heinrich and Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.